-Bleeding Audio is the first feature-length film directed by award-winning cinema talent Chelsea Christer.
-It details the roller-coaster story of the acclaimed American rock band The Matches in their career between 1997 and 2009 that was constantly challenged by some of the most controversial contradictions and innovations in the music industry.
+Bleeding Audio is the first feature-length film directed by award-winning cinema talent Chelsea Christer and details the roller-coaster story of the acclaimed American rock band The Matches in their career between 1997 and 2009 that was constantly challenged by some of the most controversial contradictions and innovations in the music industry.

 Since getting together in 1997 in Oakland, California, The Matches were set to become a worldwide success act, and after building a loyal local fanbase, they soon broke out and became touring internationally.
 Out of the three studio albums they released, Decomposer reached number 18 on Billboard’s Independent Albums charts in 2006 and A Band in Hope charted on the Billboard 200 at number 179 in 2008.